 The resale market is a bit weird on the British Pearl website because it doesn’t have its own page.
 Instead, each property that was fully invested has a separate section named Resale Market.

-There’re only 5 properties on the website so far, and only one of them is available on the market because the others are still in the funding phase, but still.
+There’re only 8 properties on the website so far, and only 2 of them are available on the market because the others are still in the funding phase, but still.
 A separate page would work better.